sonata-nfv/son-editor/son-validate-web/README.md

 overrides the previous actions.
 The provided schema file must meet the JSON-Schema Draft-04 standard.

+## Usage

 You may find a bash script that runs starts the son-validate-web service in './src/main/bash'.

-### Usage

 To start the web service you may type:

 ```
 usage: son-validate-web [OPTIONS]